davidk/memberset/README.md

 # Usage

-### Get started by vendoring or by using `go get github.com/davidk/memberset`

     import "github.com/davidk/memberset"

     m := memberset.New()

+    // Adding a value into the set is just a m.Add() call
-    // Other types are also acceptable, like ints m.Add("123")
+    // Other types are also acceptable, like ints, floats, etc (as long as it works with an interface{}) m.Add("123")

-    // Is string "123" a member?
+    // If it helps your mnemonic memory, m.Add() is just an alias to m.Set() m.Set(123) // <--- This is the same as m.Add(123)

-    if ok := m.Get("123"); ok {
+    // Eventually, we'll need to check to see if what we added is present in the set if ok := m.Get("123"); ok {
-      // Yes
+      // Yes, do something
     } else {
-      // No
+      // No, do something else
     }

-    // To remove "123" from the set m.Delete("123")
+    // And maybe we'll need to remove "123" from the set m.Delete("123")

+# Installation

+### Get started by vendoring or by using `go get -u github.com/davidk/memberset`

 # Related